 Inpatient Valium Rehab vs. Outpatient Valium Rehab

-There are two main types of drug rehab programs: inpatient programs and outpatient programs.
-With both types of rehab, the general goals remain the same:
+There are two main types of Valium rehab programs: inpatient programs and outpatient programs.
+With both types of Valium treatment programs, the general goals remain the same:

 - Provide helpful information and education about the nature of Valium addiction and how it affects the body and mind

 - Thoroughly work through each step in the 12-Step Program

 - Provide specialized therapies like family therapy, pet therapy, music therapy, and cognitive behavioral therapy